 Adult Degenerative Scoliosis / Deformity

 Degenerative scoliosis is a condition which generally occurs in older adults*, and is due to degeneration of the lumbar spine resulting in curvature and rotation of the spine.
 This can also occur in adults with preexisting idiopathic or adolescent scoliosis, or can occur as a result of previous spinal surgery/fusion.
 As opposed to children, adult scoliosis can be very painful and disabling and is often due more to the loss of sagittal alignment (stooped forward) rather than the coronal (face on) curve.
 These patients may have neurologic deficits from nerve root compression secondary to aging changes, but usually have significant underlying chronic back pain.
-Degenerative scoliosis is still best managed with non-surgical treatments, but if patients fail to improve, then surgery is a consideration, but we must weigh the risks and benefits very carefully.
+Degenerative scoliosis is still best managed with non-surgical treatments, but if patients fail to improve, then surgery is a consideration, but given the fairly high risk of surgery, the risks and benefits must be weighed very carefully.

 To learn more, please visit the NuVasive Website.

-*We do not perform surgery on adolescents or young adults.
-Surgery for adult deformity is usually performed on patients in their 50’s-70’s (our mean age is 68).
+*Note: We do not perform surgery on adolescents or young adults.
+Surgery for adult deformity is usually performed on patients in their 50’s-70’s.